Rajdeepc/js-polyfills/README.md

   if (this === undefined || this === null) {
     // this points to your array
     throw new TypeError(`
-                Array.prototype.reduce is called on a null value `);
+                Array.prototype.map is called on a null value `);
   }